mellonis/mellonis/README.md

 ## Found bugs

-- A memoryleak woth lazy load images in Chromium browsers — https://bugs.chromium.org/p/chromium/issues/detail?id=1213045
+- A memory leak with lazy load images in Chromium browsers — https://bugs.chromium.org/p/chromium/issues/detail?id=1213045

 <!--
 **mellonis/mellonis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.